Queen Mary 2 current position

 Shipboard entertainment options - Fun and Sport

 The facilities on Queen Mary 2 include fifteen bars and restaurants, a theatre, casino, ballroom and five swimming pools (four of the ship's five swimming pools are outdoors), together with the first planetarium at sea.
-You can also use the kennels on board and the nursery.
-Queen Mary 2 has a class system for her dining options on board.
+You can also use the ship's kennels and nursery.
+QM2 has a shipboard class dining system.

 As it is with most modern passenger ships, the major public rooms are situated on the lowest decks on board Queen Mary 2 - the passenger cabins are stacked above them.
 This way the designers made it possible more passenger cabins to be equipped with private balconies which not to be affected by ocean waves.
 The Illuminations theatre, the first at sea planetarium and a cinema are situated on Deck 2, where are also the Empire casino, the Royal Court Theatre, the Grand Lobby, the Golden Lion Pub and the first level of the Britannia Restaurant.
 The upper level of the Illuminations theatre, the Britannia Restaurant, and the Royal Court theatre are on Deck 3 together with a shopping arcade, the Queen’s Room, Veuve Cliquot champagne bar, Sir Samuel’s wine bar, the Chart Room and the G32 Nightclub.
 Another public - Deck 7, contains the Winter Garden, Canyon Ranch Spa, King’s Court, the Queen’s Grill Lounge, and also the famous Princess Grill and Queen’s Grill restaurants for passengers with a higher fare.
 Public room on Deck 8 is the Todd English Restaurant.
 An eight thousand-volume library, a book shop, and a large outdoor pool are also situated there.
 A large amount of commissioned works of art – more than five thousand by an artist from sixteen different countries are visible in the ship’s corridors, public rooms, corridors, lobbies.